uibcdf/Study_Group_MMGBSA/README.md

 - This is a private repository.
 Don't by shy sharing ideas and doubts either in the issues board or in the discussions area.
 It is good to have a written history of the learning process.

-- Put a copy of the pdf versions of the papers in the directory 'papers'.
+- Include the bibtex bibliography reference of every read paper in the file 'bibliography.tex'.

 - After reading a paper, use the file 'NOTES.md' to write a three lines abstract togeter with some useful thoughts for your future you.
 Write also some keywords to tag the paper.